TheresaLui/SelfHelpContent_v2/articles/microsoft.function/function-durable-creation.md

 # Durable Functions/Creation

-## **Recommended documents**

- Durable Functions is an extension of Azure Functions that lets you write stateful functions in a serverless environment.
+Durable Functions is an extension of Azure Functions that allows you to write stateful functions in a serverless environment.
 The extension manages state, checkpoints, and restarts for you.<br>

+## **Recommended Documents**

 * [Create your first durable function in C#](https://docs.microsoft.com/azure/azure-functions/durable/durable-functions-create-first-csharp)
 * [Create your first durable function in JavaScript](https://docs.microsoft.com/azure/azure-functions/durable/quickstart-js-vscode)